elibroftw/blog.elijahlopez.ca/content/posts/hugo_tutorial.md

 2. Clone the repository
 3. Get the GitHub link for a theme from https://themes.gohugo.io/
 4. Add the theme using `git submodule add GitHubURL.git themes/themeName`
-5. Read the theme instructions for basic configuration
+5. Read the theme instructions for basic configuration (i.e. `config.yaml` or `config.toml`)
+6. Edit `config.yaml` or `config.toml`
-6. Use `hugo new content/posts/POST.md` to create a new post
+7. Use `hugo new content/posts/POST.md` to create a new post
-7. Set `draft: false` after you are done drafting a post
+8. Set `draft: false` after you are done drafting a post
-8. Use `hugo serve -D` when drafting the post
+9. Use `hugo serve -D` when drafting the post
-9. Use `hugo -d docs` when you are ready to push your website
+10. Use `hugo -d docs` when you are ready to push your website
-10. You can use precommit hooks to automate the step above
+11. You can use precommit hooks to automate the step above
-11. Commit and push to origin (GitHub)
+12. Commit and push to origin (GitHub)
-12. To update a theme, use `cd themes/THEME && git pull`
+13. To update a theme, use `cd themes/THEME && git pull`

 ## Other Resources